brunoceleste/Coulis/README.md

 end
 ```

 It's that easy.
-Note that all other parameters (not defined in the class) are still available via their name.
-Example with the parameter `-e`:
+Note that all other short and long parameters (not defined in the class) are still available via their name.
+Example with the parameter `-e` and `--url`:

 ``` ruby
 Curl.options {